sublimetext-io/docs.sublimetext.io/docs/reference/pc_submitting.md

 Beyond taste there are some technical aspects to keep in mind when naming your package.
 A package is a directory, so the name must be safe for use in that context.
-And a package is (often) a python module, meaning python needs to be able to load it properly.
+And a package is (often) a Python module, meaning Python needs to be able to load it properly.
 Also think about how users will be able to search for your package: you don't want users to have to type in special characters or diacritics, to be able to find it.